weaviate/elysia/README.md

 elysia start
 ```
 Then navigate to the settings page, add your required API keys, Weaviate cloud cluster details and specify your models.

-> 💡 Don't forget to check out [the Github Repository for the Frontend](https://github.com/weaviate/elysia-frontend)!

 Alternatively, we have created a demo version of Elysia (rate-limited, fixed datasets) to experiment with.
 Find it at: https://elysia.weaviate.io/